 Add your first entry

 Now that you have a project to store entries in, you can create your first entry.
 Then, you can start adding text, images, tables and upload files to get your lab notes to the next level.

 - Click on your newly created project.

-- Click on the +Add button in the top left corner and you will have the option to add a new entry or use a template.
++Addbutton in the top left corner and you will have the option to add a blank entry or use an entry from a template.

 Create a group

 - Go to

-- Click again on the +Add button to add a new group.
+- Click on the

 - Give your new group a name.